monome/docs/norns/help.md

 If you are consistently unable to connect your shield to WiFi through the [connection steps outlined here](/docs/norns/wifi-files/#wifi-connect) and you are sure your password is being entered correctly, please perform the following steps:

+1. If your network name has any apostrophes, it might be interpretted as a [*prime*](https://en.wikipedia.org/wiki/Prime_(symbol)), which would cause connection failure.
+Removing apostrophes from network names has helped resolve most issues with connectivity.

-1. Try connecting shield to your router via ethernet and connecting to it from another computer [via SSH](../advanced-access/#ssh).
+2. Try connecting shield to your router via ethernet and connecting to it from another computer [via SSH](../advanced-access/#ssh).

-2. In Terminal, execute `nmtui` for a graphical interface of the WiFi utilities, which will provide more information about network connection issues:
+3. In Terminal, execute `nmtui` for a graphical interface of the WiFi utilities, which will provide more information about network connection issues:

     ![](/docs/norns/image/terminal-nmtui-main.png)

-3. If you are still unable to connect, you might need to change your Pi's country code.
+4. If you are still unable to connect, you might need to change your Pi's country code.
 In Terminal, execute `sudo raspi-config` and enter *Localisation Options* to set your country.

-4. Beyond these steps, we recommend checking the `journalctl` file to see additional information about why your Pi is failing to connect.
+5. Beyond these steps, we recommend checking the `journalctl` file to see additional information about why your Pi is failing to connect.
 Execute `journalctl --no-pager` to see a full log.

 If you've hit the end of this list without success, we recommend searching online for your specific router and confirming whether there's any known configuration steps for your Pi model and your router.
 Network connectivity relies on the Pi itself, rather than the norns software stack.